 This coordination of the Prophet Isa al Masih with the festivals of the Taurat continues.
 The recitation from Taurat above dealt only with the first two festivals.
 The next festival was ‘first fruits’ and the Taurat gave this instruction about it.

 The Lord said to Moses, 10 “Speak to the Israelites and say to them: ‘When you enter the land I am going to give you and you reap its harvest, bring to the priest a sheaf of the first grain you harvest.
 11 He is to wave the sheaf before the Lord so it will be accepted on your behalf; the priest is to wave it on the day after the Sabbath…

 So ‘the day after the sabbath’ of the Passover was a third Holy day.
 Every year on this day the High Priest entered the Holy Temple and waved the very first grain harvest of the spring before the LORD.
-This signified the start of new life after the death of winter, looking forward to a plentiful harvest so the people could eat and be satisfied.
+This signified the start of new life after the death of winter, looking forward to a plentiful harvest so the people could eat satisfactorily.

 This was the exact same day after the Sabbath when Isa al Masih PBUH had rested in death, the Sunday of a new week on Nisan 16.
-The Injil records startling events on this same day that the High Priest went in the Temple to offer ‘first fruits’ of new life.
+The Injil records startling events on this same day when the High Priest went into the Temple to offer ‘first fruits’ of new life.
 Here is the record:

 Isa al Masih Risen from the Dead